Roger Binns

 Tarantella - Three-tier application broker

 Tarantella is software that sits between an application server and a user with a web browser.
 It takes the application display protocol and provides a optimized display for the user.
 Additionally by acting as an intermediary it is possible to provide session suspend and resume, enhanced security, load balancing and similar functionality.
 I was the architect for the non-display side from inception through shipping, later taking on roles in sales, marketing and business development.
 The company renamed itself around this product.
 Version 1 was implemented in C++ with version 3 predominantly in Java.
+(Version 2 was just a marketing rebadge of version 1.)
+Now known as Oracle Secure Global Desktop

 VisionFS - SMB/CIFS server

 Running on Unix, VisionFS was written from the ground up to provide Windows file and print services.
 It was written in C++ and was the first C++ project for our division.
-There was and extremely strong emphasis on ease of use and data integrity.
+There was an extremely strong emphasis on ease of use and data integrity.
 Much of the framework code was later used to kickstart the Tarantella project.
 I was the architect and team lead from inception through shipping.

 IXI Mosaic